Cyclone1070/deployagent/docs/contributing/architecture.md

 - [ ] No `json:`/`yaml:`/ORM tags on domain entities

 ### Validation & DI
-- [ ] Static validation inside constructors
+- [ ] Constructor validation for everything knowable from inputs
-- [ ] Dynamic validation at start of method body (clearly commented)
+- [ ] Runtime validation at method start (clearly commented `// 1.
+Runtime Validation`)
 - [ ] All dependencies injected via constructor
 - [ ] No global state for dependencies